-Hardware engineers get a lot of hands-on experience and learn the fundamentals of building machines and using automation, as well: they build CPU towers, laptops, monitors, tablets, smartphones, servers, and any other machines that have a computer inside.
+A computer hardware engineer gets a lot of hands-on experience and learns the fundamentals of building machines and using automation, as well: they build CPU towers, laptops, monitors, tablets, smartphones, servers, and any other machines that have a computer inside.

 Network engineers set up and maintain the huge, complicated connections between computers that allow them to talk to one another, whether in the same building or across the world through the Internet.
 Enjoy your lightning fast Wi-Fi?
 Thank a network engineer.

 Because of our obvious reliance on computers, professional computer engineers are all over the place.
 You can find work in any number of industries to apply such engineering disciplines, while strengthening your skills.